Throat nerve block may speed recovery after sleep apnea surgery

 Summary

-This study tests whether combining a nerve block (numbing injection near the throat nerve) with a numbing spray can help people recover faster and with less pain after surgery for obstructive sleep apnea.
-The surgery, called palatoplasty, opens the airway but often causes significant throat pain.
-The study involves 80 adults with moderate to severe sleep apnea.
-Researchers will measure how quickly patients wake up from anesthesia and how much pain they feel.
+This study tests whether a numbing injection near the glossopharyngeal nerve, combined with topical anesthesia, can help people recover faster after surgery for obstructive sleep apnea.
+The trial involves 80 adults with moderate to severe sleep apnea who are scheduled for palatoplasty.
+Researchers will measure how quickly patients wake up from anesthesia and how much pain they feel afterward.

 Get updates